-But is that hard to accept that there is just one way….
-THE WAY!
+But is that hard to accept that there is just one way… THE WAY!
 Isn’t it?

 The fastest way to the top is the way of hard truths!

-Hard truth is that ego needs to find acceptance outside to validate its hesitant and mistrusted choices of thought and belief.
+The hard truth is that ego needs to find acceptance outside to validate its hesitant and mistrusted choices of thought and belief.

 The choice and the intention are my two magical unbreakable weapons!